-4 Child Participation and Contribution
+4 Child Participation and Contribution and consideration of the child's best interests.

 The child's viewpoints shall be regarded in relation to his age and maturity.
-This means that the staff in the kindergarten prepares activities that the children see as challenging and popular.
-We plan activities, projects and themes that the children are engaged in.
+This means that the staff in the kindergarten prepare activities that the children see as challenging and popular.
+We plan activities, projects, and themes that the children are engaged in.

-Children are to be encouraged to take part and contribute in making decisions regarding the daily activities.
+Children are to be encouraged to take part and contribute to making decisions regarding the daily activities.
 The children's views should be accountable according to their age and maturity (ref The Framework plan chapter 4 Children's participation)

 The children evaluate the activities they are engaged in by using their body language or through discussion.
-One aid is photos of the children in their everyday pursuits.
-We have day reports and photo series that are placed in the cloakroom area.

 The staff must make sure that they have time to listen to and discuss things with the children.
-Look at the body language signs and be available / prepared to interact.
+Look at the body language signs and be available/prepared to interact.

 The children are allowed to decide their activity during free play.
-The children have toys and material available.
+The children have toys and materials available.
 The toys have set places that are marked by pictures and text.
 Children's interests are regularly taken into account during planning and instructed activities.